RancidDax/namazu.tools/ucob.md

 >
 > Nael enters with {% glossary Dalamud Dive %} on **Tank with last aggro on Twintania**, followed by {% glossary Bahamuts Claw %}.
 Use an Invuln here and keep this away from party.

-### Dragons Spawn
-Several dragons spawn each with their own mechanics, this occurs throughout the phase.
-Multiple will spawn at the same time.

-**Thunder Dragon** - Targets two players with small AoE, needs to taken out of group.